ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ---
 ## Zones
+There are multiple zones of play in which cards can be.
 - Deck - Your deck of cards.
 - Hand - Your hand.
 - Battlefield - The main playing area / board.
 All unit and item cards that are currently in play live here.